Last Updated: February 27, 2021

 - Documenting and reporting vaccine administration via I-CARE or EMTrack

-- Managing and report vaccine inventory via I-CARE
+- Managing and reporting vaccine inventory via I-CARE

 - Documenting and reporting vaccine waste and spoilage